-The best intuition exercises can astronomically advance and develop your intuition.
+The best intuition exercises can quickly develop your intuition.
 But there are a lot of bad intuition exercises out there.
 There is also a right way and a wrong way to do an intuition exercise.
 One of the most talked about exercise for intuition is meditation.
-The bad news is most people don’t like meditation; the good news is meditation is not an intuition exercise.
+The bad news is most people don’t like meditation; the good news is meditation is not the best intuition exercise.

 People use intuition exercises for the wrong reasons

 Some people want to see if their intuition works at all by testing it with an intuition exercise.
 If their intuition does work, then they try to use it on bigger decisions right away.
 That’s probably not the best way to use an intuition exercise.
-Others want intuition exercises to test how good their intuition is and then improve it, which is the better way to go.
+Some people want to test how good their intuition is.
+Then they want to improve it, which is the better way to go.